powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 In order to make use of the `vogon` package, the client must:

-* Provide an implementation that meets the Factory type
+* Provide an implementation that meets the `Factory` type
-* Provide an implementation that meets the FactoryFunc type for each Poem they wish to access.
-Note that the FactoryFunc type doesn’t actually return a Poem, but instead an interface{} which is allegedly a Poem.
+* Provide an implementation that meets the `FactoryFunc` type for each `Poem` they wish to access.
+Note that the `FactoryFunc` type doesn’t actually return a `Poem`, but instead an `interface{}` which is _allegedly_ a `Poem`
-* Tie the Factory implementation to all the various FactoryFunc implementations so that it can be registered via the Manager type
+* Glue the `Factory` implementation to all the various `FactoryFunc` implementations so that it can be registered via the `Manager` type
-* Provide an implementation that meets the Manager interface, use the DefaultManager, or wrap the DefaultManager
+* Provide an implementation that meets the `Manager` interface, use the `DefaultManager`, or wrap the `DefaultManager` ins some other type.
-* Register the Factory implementation via the RegisterFactory method on a Manager.
+* Register the `Factory` implementation via the `RegisterFactory` method on a `Manager`
-* Provide one or more TransactionFunc that actually do some task related to a Poem
+* Provide one or more `TransactionFunc` that actually do some task related to a `Poem`
-* Tie all the above together whenever access to a Poem is needed
+* Glue all the above together whenever access to a `Poem` is needed

 The `vogon` package successfully hides the implementation of one of the most basic data structures.
 Going through a codebase that uses `vogon` would require stepping through a spiderweb of interfaces, factories, and runtime configured maps.

-#### But this isn’t real!
+#### But this isn’t real code!

-No, `vogon` isn’t real -- but it’s based on real code being refactored.
-Jon Bodner used a very similar pattern in his satirical Go web framework [Fall](https://github.com/evil-go/fall/blob/master/fall.go), so this isn’t even the first instance of this pattern recorded in the wild.
+No, `vogon` isn’t real -- but it’s based on real production code.
+Jon Bodner used a very similar pattern in his satirical Go web framework [Fall](https://github.com/evil-go/fall/blob/master/fall.go), so this goofy example isn’t even the first instance of this pattern recorded in the wild.

 ### Pros

 * Powerful abstraction.
-If there was a database operating under the hood virtually none of that implementation would leak.
-* Highly modular.
-Whatever a **Vogon Registry** actually does can be swapped out with ease.
+This pattern could be used to register virtually any type whether it's `Poems` or `DAO`s without the client package needing to know anything about how those types are implemented or stored.
 * Excellent for code reuse.
 Every dependency is dynamically tucked into place at runtime.
-Whatever it is used for, it does a great job of limiting access to resources, which makes client code consistent with the DRY principle.
+Whatever it is used for, this registry does a great job of limiting access to resources, which makes client code consistent with the DRY principle.

 ### Cons

 * Breaks compile time tooling.
 Since virtually every part of a **Vogon Registry** is dynamic, there is almost no way to verify that it is being used properly by the compiler.
 * Rigid structure.
-Adding anything new requires going through a great deal of code bureaucracy.
+Adding anything new requires going through a great deal of bureaucracy.
 There are many interfaces and types that need implementations, registrations, and proper licensing before anything can happen.
 If an engineer forgets to implement any one of these details the application slaps them with a runtime error.
 * Obfuscates important details.
 The kind of things that engineers want to limit access to are typically critical elements of a production application, such as: a database, an AWS S3 bucket, a hard disk.
 However, in the quest to protect a critical asset, this is the “nuclear option”.
 Whatever happens inside this package is going to require complex mental modeling, graph paper, and a lot of patience to track down.

 ### How to Fix It

 If there is truly need for dynamic access to all kinds of functions, `map[string]func() error` would be preferable.

-Instead, each business object can expose an interface implementation dedicated to a specific type of access.
-These differing implementations can be passed around via their interface, allowing for dependencies to be managed when an object is instantiated.
+Instead, each business object can expose an `interface` implementation dedicated to a specific type of access.
+These differing implementations can be passed around via their `interface`, allowing for dependencies to be managed when an object is instantiated.

 See the example below:

 ```go
 type (